 What is the best personality type for sales success?
 It’s not extroverts.
 They talk too much and listen too little.
 Introverts are too shy to initiate and too timid to close.
 The best personality type is right in the middle—ambiverts.
 The good news is that most of us are ambiverts!
 Test where you are on the scale by clicking on this link.

 We each evaluate our performances after interacting with others.
 That process of evaluation is called your “explanatory style.”
 It is how you perceive your interactions with others.
-Those who learn helplessness explain bad events as permanent, pervasive and personal.
+Those who learn helplessness explain bad events as permanent, pervasive, and personal.
 But we need to believe that rejections are temporary, contained and due to external factors.
 We are buoyant when we see rejections as temporary rather than permanent, specific rather than universal and external rather than personal.
 This is called “flexible optimism.”
-The more likely that you explain bad events by answering no to the following questions, the more likely that you will persist.
+The more likely that you explain adverse events by answering no to the following questions, the more likely that you will persist.

 - Is this permanent?